flu shot 2022

 Why should people get vaccinated against the flu?

 Influenza is a serious disease that can lead to hospitalization and sometimes even death.
 Every flu season is different, and influenza infection can affect people differently, but millions of people get the flu every year, hundreds of thousands of people are hospitalized and thousands or tens of thousands of people die from flu-related causes every year.
 Even healthy people can get very sick from the flu and spread it to others.An annual seasonal flu vaccine is the best way to reduce your risk of getting sick with seasonal flu and spreading it to others.
 When more people get vaccinated against the flu, less flu can spread through that community.

 When should I get vaccinated?

 You should get a flu vaccine now, if you haven’t gotten one already this season.
 It’s best to get vaccinated before flu begins spreading in your community.
 It takes about two weeks after vaccination for antibodies to develop in the body that protect against flu.
-BAG recommends that people get a flu vaccine by middle of October until middle of November, if possible.
+BAG recommends that people get a flu vaccine by mid-October until end of November/beginning December, if possible.
 Getting vaccinated later, however, can still be beneficial and vaccination should continue to be offered throughout the flu season, even into January or later.